raphthescrub/DynamicHairDryTimeCalcultorCode/README.md

-# DynamicHairDryTimeCalcultorCode
+# DynamicHairDryTimeCalcultor
+## Introduction
-This is the code for a hair dry time calculator that changes based on temperature and moisture
+This project introduces a dynamic hair dry time calculator that measures drying time of hair using real-time data from multiple sensors, including the thermistor, DHT11, DS18B20, and a capacative soil moisture sensor.